-FORECAST OF ATLANTIC SEASONAL HURRICANE ACTIVITY AND LANDFALL STRIKE PROBABILITY FOR 2017
+FORECAST OF ATLANTIC SEASONAL HURRICANE ACTIVITY AND LANDFALL STRIKE PROBABILITY FOR 2018

-We have maintained our forecast for above-average Atlantic hurricane activity.
-ENSO-neutral conditions appear likely to persist, and most of the tropical and subtropical Atlantic is anomalously warm and is likely to remain so.
-The probability for major hurricanes making landfall along the United States coastline and in the Caribbean is above-normal due to the forecast for an above-average season.
+We continue to forecast a below-average Atlantic hurricane season.
+The tropical Atlantic remains cooler than normal, and there is a relatively high potential that a weak El Niño develops in the next several months.
+The probability for major hurricanes making landfall along the United States coastline and in the Caribbean is below normal due to the forecast for a below-average season.
 As is the case with all hurricane seasons, coastal residents are reminded that it only takes one hurricane making landfall to make it an active season for them.
 They should prepare the same for every season, regardless of how much activity is predicted.

-(as of 4 August 2017)
+(as of 2 August 2018)

-By Philip J. Klotzbach and Michael M. Bell
+By Philip J. Klotzbach1 and Michael M. Bell2

-In Memory of William M. Gray
+In Memory of William M. Gray3